evilchili/linernotes-dot-club-docs/draft/code_of_conduct.md

 ## Server Rules

-Participants on the Club must adhere to the Server Rules.
+Participants on the Club must adhere to the Server Rules [LINK].
 By accessing the Club, you hereby represent that you have read the Server Rules and agree to comply with them.

 ## Age Restrictions